nus-cs2113-AY2122S1/ip/README.md

 # Setting up Duke project from source files

-This is an instruction manual for my greenfield Java project.
+This is an instruction manual for my brownfield Java project.

 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij